mikewebbtech/mikewebbtech-hugo/README.md

 - [x] Automate blank article creation with front matter (not Hugo built in method)
 - [x] Automate git repo and submodule update and push process
 - [x] Host site on GitHub for development using actions (update: really half done. revisit)
-- [x] Host site on GiHub using actions in hugo code base repo (a hugo action?)
+- [x] Host site on GiHub using _Actions_ and _Pages_ for my Hugo siterepo (a hugo action?)
+- [x] Configure _Pages_ custom domain to use mikewebb.tech domain (Namecheap changes?)
+- [x] Implement SSL and enforce for GitHub _Pages_
 - [x] ~~Implement breadcrumbs feature across site.~~ (note: no longer using)
 - [x] Use shortcodes to open external links in new tab or window (html \_blank)
 - [x] implement embedding images using markdown notation and shortcodes.
 - [ ] Trigger GitHub CICD action when submodule external repo is updated.
+- [ ] Move away from Font Awesome.
+Look at svg or mdi as solution?
+- [ ] Use webp instead of png or jpeg for all images
+  - [x] explore using Hugo convert function in template for sites.
+  - [ ] change format for article images at creation.
+Explore way to use Hugo function on render
+- [ ] Site statistics (visitor and page views, geolocations etc)
+- [ ] Visitor feedback and interaction (security first by design)